la2050/archive/_projects/2016/pools-of-hope-provides-an-after-school-swim-achieve-homework-assistance-lab-for-at-risk-youth.md

   - Technical infrastructure (computers etc.)
   - 'Community outreach '
   - Network/relationship support
+project_description: >-
+  Recognizing a dearth of after-school services for low-income children in the north Long Beach area, Pools of Hope developed the Swim & Achieve Homework Assistance Lab to provide professional tutoring for children at risk of grade retention and poor academic outcomes.
+The Swim & Achieve program is two-fold:
+  1) provide hands-on tutoring and homework assistance for up to one hour; and
+  2) provide swim lessons as an incentive and reward for engaging with the tutors each week.
 project_impact: >-
   ["District-wide graduation rates","Proficiency in English and Language Arts and Math","Suspension and expulsion rates","Truancy rates in elementary and